SalOrak/salorak.es/content/_index.md

 > *I define myself as a passionate developer focusing on security and systems programming as a
 > professional who has worked in a wide spectrum of disciplines, seeking to learn and implement each
 > perspective into the workflow.
 I'm a Penetration Tester and a Programmer who enjoys the art that goes
 > into each work.
-I thrive on establishing best practices and automating as much as possible*
+I thrive on establishing best practices and automating as much as possible.*

 So, what is the purpose of this website you ask.
-Well, first of all, nice question, and the secondly, the purpose of **salorak.es** is to share the things I'm building, studying  or breaking with some ocassionally written down thoughts.
+Well, first of all, nice question, and secondly, the purpose of **salorak.es** is to share the things I'm building, studying  or breaking with some ocassionally written down thoughts.

 There are **3** main sections: